 Creating a safe work environment means goes beyond creating checklists.
 Construction managers should work to create an environment where workers understand that tasks should be done safely or not at all.
 A focus on a safety culture includes providing the tools necessary to protect workers from hazards, providing the required training for workers to use those tools correctly, and creating a work culture that encourages workers to apply that training throughout their work lives.

 Finally, a strong safety culture means that workers take responsibility for the safety of other workers.
 Would your employees discourage each other from engaging in unsafe practices in the workplace?
 Would your employees approach their supervisor if they felt they lacked adequate safety equipment to complete a task?
 Would they refuse unsafe work?

-Worker safety is an ongoing struggle in the construction industry, and the issues surrounding it go beyond just the availability of safety equipment and training.
-Establishing a strong “safety culture” in the workplace and ensuring that workers are comfortable asking for help and refusing unsafe work are two important objectives that will help to reduce the incidence of accidents and injuries in your workplace.
+Worker safety is an ongoing struggle in the construction industry, and the issues surrounding it goes beyond just the availability of safety equipment and training.
+Establishing a strong “safety culture” in the workplace and ensuring that workers are comfortable asking for help and refusing unsafe work are two critical objectives that will help to reduce the incidence of accidents and injuries in your workplace.